Abhi-indra/Abhi-indra/Readme.md

 👋 **Hi there!
 I'm Abhishek Chaurasia**
 👨‍💻 DevOps Engineer | ☁️ Cloud Specialist | 🎥 YouTube Educator

-Welcome to my LinkedIn profile!
+Welcome to my profile!
 I'm passionate about leveraging technology to drive innovation and streamline processes.
 With a background in DevOps engineering and cloud technologies, I thrive in dynamic environments where I can contribute to building scalable and efficient systems.

 **About Me:**
 Experienced DevOps Engineer with a passion for automating, optimizing, and streamlining processes to enhance software development and delivery.
 Skilled in cloud technologies, CI/CD pipelines, infrastructure as code, and containerization.
 Dedicated to continuous learning and sharing knowledge through my YouTube channel, Tech Ega.